intvsteve/VINTage/Locutus/Installer/README.txt

 The artwork used was created by Klay, and is a modified version of the work used for the box and manual design.

+To build the Visual Studio makefile project, the current Installer.vcxproj assumes you have configured MinGW / MSYS on your system, along with ensuring that the zip utility is installed.
+Details of that configuration are in the install_zip.bat and install_zip.mak files.

 BASIC_OVERVIEW
 =============================================================================
 The various installer_*.jpg files are used by the InstallShield LE 2013 scripts.

+The batch and makefiles are used to place setup.exe into an appropriately named .zip file for simpler distribution.

 NOTE:
 -----